xlowxlow/sc-claude-code-files/reading_notes/L3_notes.md

-# Lesson 3: Adding Feature
+# Lesson 3: Adding Features

 ## Prompt Used for each feature

 ### Feature 1 - Embed links in the source citations

 For each response, the chatbot returns the lesson that it used to answer the query.
 The vector store has two collections: one for the lesson chunks and another for the course metadata, which includes a link to each lesson.
 So assume you want to embed the links of the returned sources in the UI and you want Claude Code to help with that:

 Here's a sample prompt (used with plan mode):
  ```